Prince Harry and Elton John Sue The Daily Mail, Alleging Phone Tapping and Burglaries

 The publisher of the Daily Mail is being sued by a coterie of notable U.K. figures, led by Prince Harry and Elton John, with scandalous accusations of phone tapping, car burglaries, and bugging their homes.

-The full list of plaintiffs includes the prince along with John and his husband David Furnish, actress Elizabeth Hurley, fashion designer Sadie Frost, and Baroness Doreen Lawrence, according to BBC News.
+The full list of plaintiffs includes the prince along with John and his husband David Furnish, actress Elizabeth Hurley, fashion designer Sadie Frost, and Baroness Doreen Lawrence, according to a press statement.

-“These individuals have become aware of compelling and highly distressing evidence that they have been the victims of abhorrent criminal activity and gross breaches of privacy by Associated Newspapers,” Hamlins LLP, the law firm representing the group, said in a statement to BBC.
+“These individuals have become aware of compelling and highly distressing evidence that they have been the victims of abhorrent criminal activity and gross breaches of privacy by Associated Newspapers,” Hamlins LLP, the law firm representing some of the group’s members, said in the statement.

+“We utterly and unambiguously refute these preposterous smears which appear to be nothing more than a pre-planned and orchestrated attempt to drag the Mail titles into the phone hacking scandal concerning articles up to 30 years old,” said the Mail’s publisher, Associated Newspapers, in a statement to The Daily Beast.
+“These unsubstantiated and highly defamatory claims—based on no credible evidence—appear to be simply a fishing expedition by claimants and their lawyers, some of whom have already pursued cases elsewhere.”

 Some of the allegations include hiring private investigators to place recorders in homes and cars, paying off police officials for information, illegally impersonating people to get medical records, and improperly accessing financial records.